ijleesw/matmul-omp-cuda/matmul_OpenMP/README.md

 ## Experimental Results

-Thresholds for using classical matmul are set to 32 w/o OpenMP and 128 w/ OpenMP.
-(Thresholds are chosen with coarse hyperparameter search.) `long double` is used for the base ring of matrix.
+Classical matmul is implemented in cache-efficient version.
+Thresholds in Strassen for using classical matmul are set to 32 w/o OpenMP and 128 w/ OpenMP (Thresholds are chosen with coarse hyperparameter search). `long double` is used for the base ring of matrix.
 Results are averaged over 5 experiments.